ZerBea/hcxdumptool/README.md

 Manufacturers do change chipsets without changing model numbers.
 Sometimes they add (v)ersion or (rev)vision.

-Preferred chipsets MediaTek due to active monitor mode feature (important notice: massive problems with MT76 USB3 devices if connected to USB3 ports)
+Preferred chipsets MediaTek due to active monitor mode feature (important notice: massive problems with MT76 USB3 devices if connected to some USB3 ports)

 Always verify the actual chipset with 'lsusb' and/or 'lspci'!